coder/coder/docs/admin/templates/managing-templates/devcontainers/index.md

 registry for additional security scanning.

-This means that Coder admins can still require hardened base images and packages, while still allowing developer self service.
+This means that Coder admins can still require hardened base images and packages, while still allowing developer self-service.

+Envbuilder runs inside a small container image but does not require a Docker daemon in order to build a dev container.
+This is useful in environments where you may not have access to a Docker socket for security reasons, but still need to work with a container.

 ### Performance efficiency